nasa/progpy/docs/_sources/prog_models_guide.rst

 See :py:meth:`prog_models.sim_result.SimResult.plot` for more details on plotting capabilities

-Multiple Models
+Combination Models
 ----------------------------

-There are two methods in prog_models through which multiple models can be used together: composite models and ensemble models, described below.
+There are two methods in prog_models through which multiple models can be combined and used together: composite models and ensemble models, described below.

 .. tabs::